Phil Urich: Goblin King

 Following the conclusion of The Superior Spider-Man storyline where the true Spider-Man returns, Urich now leads the Goblin Nation's remnants as the self-proclaimed Goblin King.
-He meets with Mister Negative where they wait for Eel to show up in order to divide the criminal underground following Osborn's defeat.
+He meets with Mister Negative, with the two waiting for Eel to show up in order to divide the criminal underground following Osborn's defeat.
 The meeting is crashed by Black Cat and Electro.
 Black Cat mentions to Goblin King and Mister Negative that Spider-Man had outed them and wants a share in their plans.

 During the "AXIS" storyline, Goblin King attempts to rescue Lily Hollister from a police transport; this mission goes awry and Lily is rendered amnesiac.
 When Goblin King confronts Kingsley in the latter's headquarters, Queen Cat comes to the defense.
 Goblin King recognizes Hollister as Queen Cat, but Lily does not recognize him.
 Following the attack, Missile Mate is convinced by Urich that the Hobgoblin would soon abandon the heroes that were trained.
 Missile Mate goes to the Goblin Nation's headquarters and asks Goblin King to join and be a supervillain.
-Goblin King is reluctant, but Missile Mate shows him that he has also gathered all the supervillains that the Hobgoblin had "abandoned" (consisting of 8-Ball III, Killer Shrike II, Melter III, Tiger Shark II, and Unicorn IV) after becoming a good guy.
+Goblin King is reluctant, but Missile Mate shows him that he has also gathered all the supervillains that the Hobgoblin had "abandoned" (consisting of 8-Ball, Killer Shrike, Melter, Tiger Shark, and Unicorn) after reforming.
 While the celebration of Hobgoblin Day is being held with a parade in Kingsley's honor, Missile Mate betrays the Hobgoblin and attempts to murder in the Goblin King's name.
 Kingsley, however, had already expected the betrayal and had been using a hologram decoy which took Missile Mate's blow.
 As soon as Kinglsey confronts Missile Mate, the Goblin King appears with his Goblin Nation and attacks the celebration.
 The Hobgoblin bests Goblin King in combat and delivers him and the Goblin Nation members with him to the authorities.

-Having escaped prison under undisclosed circumstances during the "Go Down Swinging" storyline, Urich raids one of Osborn's old gentlemen's clubs to acquire the Goblin weaponry Osborn stored there, but Osborn- currently wielding the Carnage symbiote's power- apparently kills Urich by tearing his heart out.
+Having escaped prison under undisclosed circumstances during the "Go Down Swinging" storyline, Urich raids one of Osborn's old gentlemen's clubs to acquire the Goblin weaponry Osborn stored there, but Osborn, currently wielding the Carnage symbiote, kills Urich by tearing his heart out.
+Urich resurrects himself using the Goblin serum, but his body is slowly rotting away.
+He starts another Goblin nation under the sewers of New York.